tscircuit/tscircuit/README.md

 ## Other Links

-- [Registry](https://tscircuit.com/trending) - The official tscircuit registry that hosts re-usable tscircuit components
+- [tscircuit.com](https://tscircuit.com/) - The official tscircuit website, registry and playground
+- [discord](https://tscircuit.com/community/join-redirect) - Join the community server where all the primary conversations happen
 - [@seveibar](https://x.com/seveibar) - Twitter for author of tscircuit with dev sessions and upcoming features